top of page

 Here is the output:

-There are many more similar esoteric languages.
+There are many more similar esoteric languages that are comparable to these most difficult programming languages.
 You can visit the references section of this article and explore them.

 Subscribe to my free newsletter to get stories delivered directly to your mailbox.